The Iceblade Sorcerer Shall Rule the World: Manga

 A manga adaptation illustrated by Norihito Sasaki was serialized in Kodansha's Magazine Pocket website and app from June 24, 2020, to January 31, 2024.
 16 tankōbon volumes were released from November 2020 to April 2024.
 In North America, Kodansha USA has licensed the manga for English publication.

+A sequel to the manga adaptation, titled Iceblade Sorcerer Shall Rule the World II, began serialization in Kodansha's Niconico Seiga–based manga service Suiyōbi no Sirius on May 27, 2026.